Business owner’s guide to filing a W-3 Form to Report Wage and Tax Data

 What is Form W-3?

-With your new hire(s), you’ll need to fill out an IRS form showing transmittal of wage and tax statements.
-This appears on Form W-3, which reports the total employee wages and taxes withheld by a business on behalf of its employees.
+With your new hire(s), you must fill out this IRS form showing the transmittal of wage and tax statements.
+It reports the total employee wages and taxes withheld by a business on behalf of its employees.

 It’s used by the IRS and the Social Security Administration (SSA) to transmit Form W-2 information for employees.
-Form W-3 is used for all W-2 employees getting paid by a business or legal entity.
-It tracks any financial compensation an employer pays an employee within a tax year and shows:
+Form W-3 is used for all W-2 employees paid by a business or legal entity.
+It tracks any financial compensation an employer pays an employee within a tax year and shows payroll taxes such as:

 - Federal Insurance Contribution Act (FICA) taxes withheld from W-2 employees’ paychecks